rharbird/microbit-challenges/docs/source/basics/data_types.rst

 	else:
 	   print("The number is even")

 If the remainder is equal to 1 then this program will print the message "The number is odd", otherwise. the program will print the message "The number is even".
-You might have written this program in a different way, This shows that people think about problems in different ways and not two programs are likely to be the same.
+You might have written this program in a different way.
+This shows that people think about problems in different ways and not two programs are likely to be the same.

 Strings